FullFact/claim-review-schema-wordpress-plugin/readme.txt

 Full Documentation is available [here](https://github.com/FullFact/claim-review-schema-wordpress-plugin/wiki/Documentation).

 == Changelog ==
+= 1.0.4 =
+* Tested with WordPress 5.5
+* Fixed a bug that non latin characters couldn't be saved
+* Fixed a bug that caused a warning if a post or page is visited before an option is saved.

 = 1.0.3 =
 * Dropped the Required PHP requirement to 5.6.
 With disclaimer.